iPhone 8/8 Plus/X Won't Turn On in iOS 11? Useful Fixes Here! - Qiling

 Tip 1: Reboot your iPhone to fix "iPhone won't turn on"

-How to force restart iPhone 8/8 Plus/X: Press and quickly release the Volume Up button, press and quickly release the Volume Down button and then press and hold the Side button (Sleep/Wake button) until you see the Apple logo.
+To force restart an iPhone 8, 8 Plus, or X, press and quickly release the Volume Up button, then press and quickly release the Volume Down button, and finally press and hold the Side button until the Apple logo appears.

-How to force restart iPhone 7/7 Plus: Press and hold both the Side (Sleep/Wake) and Volume Down buttons until you see the Apple logo.
+To force restart an iPhone 7 or 7 Plus, press and hold both the Side button and the Volume Down button simultaneously until the Apple logo appears on the screen.

-How to force restart iPhone 6s and earlier: Press and hold both the Home and the Top (or Side) buttons until you see the Apple logo.
+To force restart an iPhone 6s and earlier, press and hold both the Home and Top (or Side) buttons until you see the Apple logo.

 Tip 2: Charge your iPhone to fix "iPhone 8/8 Plus/X won't turn on"